Kuroda Kiyotaka: Political and diplomatic career

-Under the new Meiji government, Kuroda became a pioneer-diplomat to Karafuto, claimed by both Japan and the Russian Empire in 1870.
+Under the new Meiji government, Kuroda in 1870 became a pioneer-diplomat to Sakhalin, then known in Japanese as Karafuto and claimed by both Japan and the Russian Empire.
 Terrified of Russia's push eastward, Kuroda returned to Tokyo and advocated quick development and settlement of Japan's northern frontier.

-In 1871 he traveled to Europe and the United States for five months, and upon returning to Japan in 1872, he was put in charge of colonization efforts in Hokkaidō.
+In 1871, he traveled to Europe and the United States for five months, and upon returning to Japan, he was put in charge of colonization efforts in Hokkaidō.

-In 1874, Kuroda was named director of the Hokkaidō Colonization Office, and organized a colonist-militia scheme to settle the island with unemployed ex-samurai and retired soldiers who would serve as both farmers and as a local militia.
+In 1874, Kuroda was named director of the Hokkaidō Development Commission, and organized a colonist-militia scheme to settle the island with unemployed ex-samurai and retired soldiers who would serve as both farmers and as a local militia.
 He was also promoted to lieutenant general in the Imperial Japanese Army.
-Kuroda invited agricultural experts from overseas countries with a similar climate to visit Hokkaidō, and to provide advice on what crops and production methods might be successful.
+Kuroda invited agricultural experts from the United States to visit Hokkaidō, and to provide advice on what crops and production methods might be successful.

 Kuroda was dispatched as an envoy to Korea in 1875, and negotiated the Japan–Korea Treaty of 1876.
 In 1877, he was sent as part of the force to suppress the Satsuma Rebellion.
 In 1878, he became de facto leader of Satsuma Domain following the assassination of Ōkubo Toshimichi.

 Shortly before he left office in Hokkaidō, Kuroda became the central figure in the Hokkaidō Colonization Office Scandal of 1881.
 As part of the government's privatization program, Kuroda attempted to sell the assets of the Hokkaidō Colonization Office to a trading consortium created by some of his former Satsuma colleagues for a nominal price.
 When the terms of the sale were leaked to the press, the resultant public outrage caused the sale to fall through.
 Also in 1881, Kuroda's wife died of a lung disease, but on rumors that Kuroda had killed her in a drunken rage, the body was exhumed and examined.
 Kuroda was cleared of charges, but rumors of his problems with alcohol abuse persisted.

 In 1887, Kuroda was appointed to the cabinet post of Minister of Agriculture and Commerce.

-Prime minister
+Prime Minister (1888–1889)

 Kuroda Kiyotaka became the 2nd Prime Minister of Japan, after Itō Hirobumi in 1888.
 During his term, he oversaw the promulgation of the Meiji Constitution.
 However, the vexing issue of Japan's inability to secure revision of the unequal treaties created considerable controversy.
-After drafts of proposed revisions drawn up his foreign minister Ōkuma Shigenobu became public in 1889, Kuroda was forced to resign.
+After drafts of proposed revisions drawn up by his foreign minister Ōkuma Shigenobu became public in 1889, the plan to appoint foreigners as judicial officers to abolish consular jurisdiction met with great opposition, and on 18 October a bombing occurred.
+In response to this, nearly all cabinet members abandoned amending the treaty, and Kuroda had no choice but to agree.
+On 25 October, Kuroda was forced to resign.
+He was succeeded by Sanjō Sanetomi as acting prime minister.
+Then, on 24 December 1889, Yamagata Aritomo, an army Field Marshal (Gensui) became the next prime minister of Japan.